meta-graph/core/docs/features/F001-core-metagraph-data-model.md

 - Node IDs are valid and accessible

 **Acceptance Criteria:**
-- Can create hyperedges connecting 2 or more nodes
+- Can create Metaedges connecting 2 or more nodes
-- Hyperedges have type information (dependency, reference, etc.)
+- Metaedges have type information (dependency, reference, etc.)
-- Hyperedges can have weights and properties
+- Metaedges can have weights and properties
 - Efficient storage and lookup of edge relationships
 - Automatic validation that all referenced nodes exist